bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

         allocation.lastClaim = _currentBlockTimestamp();

         // mint tokens
+        // BK NOTE - Consider adding a check to only mint tokens if `claimable > 0` - this will reduce the gas cost if an account claims more than once per period
         // BK OK - NOTE - Potential reentrancy here, state variables allocation.{claimed|lastClaim} already updated consistently token.mint(account, claimable, "", "");